ViktoriyaVMCG/Android-Calculator-/README.md

 # Android-Calculator-Layout
-In this project is only Layouts for calculator.
+In this project is only Linear Layout for calculator.